thechelsuk/uk.thechels.cod/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Tuesday, 16 December 2025
+## On Wednesday, 17 December 2025

-- The average temperature today is 2.07˚C,
+- The average temperature today is 2.51˚C,
-- With highs of 3.31˚C and lows of 0.94˚C,
+- With highs of 3.3˚C and lows of 1.51˚C,
-- It may feel like 2.07˚C with few clouds
+- It may feel like 0.13˚C with few clouds
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 2.32m/s and visibility is 10000m
-- The pressure is 1016hPa and humidity is 95%
+- The pressure is 1016hPa and humidity is 92%
-- The sun will rise at 08:10 and set at 15:57
+- The sun will rise at 08:11 and set at 15:57

 <!-- weather_marker ends -->